Vanguard vs Hargreaves Lansdown: what’s the difference?

 Hargreaves Lansdown fees

-The 0.45% fee looks competitive, but the dealing fees per trade add up, especially if you invest small amounts regularly.
-The OCF on funds averages 0.81% but can be over 1% in many cases.
+The 0.35% fee looks competitive, but the dealing fees per trade add up, especially if you invest small amounts regularly in ETFs or shares.

 Is Vanguard or Hargreaves Lansdown better?